 Cons: Recurring fees increase with product counts.
 As a result, Zakeke is more expensive than similar plugins if your store offers more than 25 items.
 The hosted back end forces you out of the WordPress admin area for some tasks, and the hosted editor could be considered an additional point of failure for your store.
 That is to say that if Zakeke’s servers go down, your shoppers lose the ability to create product designs.

 Features: Again, you’re sure to find nearly every option you would ever need in this WooCommerce product designer.
 Zakeke even offers built-in support for print-on-demand services like Printful (more on this service later)!
-The powerful 3D designer earns this pick a couple points as well.
+The powerful 3D configurator earns this pick a couple points as well.

 User Experience: Your product designer and back end will be hosted on Zakeke’s servers and not on your website’s.
-Your customers will never notice but you definitely will when it comes time to perform admin tasks.
+Your customers will never notice, but you definitely will when it comes time to perform admin tasks.
 That being said, both the hosted designer and admin area are top-notch.

 User Experience: 8/10